 Tip: Do not let the water boil while cooking the eggs.
 High cooking temperatures can result in eggs with tough whites and mealy yolks.

-Lightly grease the cups of an egg-poaching pan with cooking oil or shortening.
-Place poacher cups over the pan of boiling water (water should not touch the bottoms of the cups); reduce heat to simmering.
+If you really love poached eggs, you can make them a little easier by investing in a poaching pan.
+Lightly grease the cups of your egg-poaching pan with cooking oil or shortening.
+Place the poacher cups over the pan of boiling water (water should not touch the bottoms of the cups); reduce heat to simmering.
 Break an egg into a small dish.
-Carefully slide egg into a poacher cup.
-Repeat, filling each cup with an egg.
-Cover and cook for 4 to 6 minutes or until the whites are completely set and yolks begin to thicken but are not hard.
-Run a knife around edges to loosen eggs.
-Invert poacher cups to remove eggs.
+Carefully slide an egg into a poacher cup.
+Repeat, filling each cup with one egg.
+Cover and cook for 4 to 6 minutes or until the whites are completely set and the yolks begin to thicken but are not hard.
+Run a knife around the edges to loosen the eggs.
+Invert the poaching pan to remove the eggs.